 Below we provide answers to many of the questions we receive in our office about the American visa.

 Remember that our expert immigration law firm is at your service.
 Do not hesitate to contact us so that we can resolve any questions you may have.
-You can use the free consultation and our lawyers will assist you directly on your case.
+You can use the private consultation and our lawyers will assist you directly on your case.

 Which countries do not need a visa for the United States?